imoralescs/imoralescs.github.io/dom.md

 ### `document.getElementById`

-If an element has the id attribute, then there’s a global variable by the name from that id.
+If an element has the `id` attribute, then there’s a global variable by the name from that `id`.

 ```html
 <div>